 10k Races being at 8 AM; 13.1 and 26 mile races will begin immediately after.
 Breakfast will begin being served at 8:30 and will continue until the last participant finishes!

-All proceeds will benefit the Zach Kindler Memorial Scholarship Fund and The Esbon Community Alliance.
+All proceeds will benefit the Zach Kindler Memorial Scholarship Fund.